This website uses cookies

 Frequently Asked Questions

-Q: What Are User Roles in WordPress?
+Q: What are the user roles in WordPress?

 Q: How do I manage user roles in WordPress?